riddance-club/library/README.md

 Please check the correct library file name in the actual minified builds release.
 They are not the same as the ones in the raw source.

-Embed the library somewhere in your script like this:
+Embed the library somewhere in your code like this:

 ```lua
 local lib = loadstring(game:HttpGet("https://raw.githubusercontent.com/riddance-club/library/refs/heads/main/Dandy's%20World/lib.lua"))()